gregorymususa/csc8206-team7/README.md

 #Daily use
 // PULL changes FROM GitHub

 git pull origin master

-// PUSH changes TO GitHub (-f force) (./* is where you put the files you want to add) git add -f ./*			# Adds only — adds everything (you need to commit explicitly after) OR git commit -a -m "Commit notes"	# Commit and Add simultaneously — commits files you changed only
+// PUSH changes TO GitHub (-f force) (./* is where you put the files you want to add)

-// Commit only
-git commit -m "Test commit"	# -m "commit notes, what did you change"
+git commit -a -m "Commit notes"

+* "-a" Commits modified and deleted files only
+* "-f" Forces "github ignored" files to be committed (may or may not come in handy)
+* "-m" Commit notes

 git push -f <remote-name> <branch-name>
 git push -f origin master

 # Roll back
-## ASK TEAM BEFORE YOU DO THIS — EVERYONE HAS TO AGREE
+*ASK TEAM BEFORE YOU DO THIS — EVERYONE HAS TO AGREE*

 git reset --hard <old-commit-id>